Mentha aquatica: Description

 Water mint is a herbaceous rhizomatous perennial plant growing to 90 cm tall.
 The stems are square in cross section, green or purple, and variably hairy to almost hairless.
 The rhizomes are wide-spreading, fleshy, and bear fibrous roots.
 The leaves are ovate to ovate-lanceolate, 2 to 6 cm long and 1 to 4 cm broad, green (sometimes purplish), opposite, toothed, and vary from hairy to nearly hairless.
-The flowers of the watermint are tiny, densely crowded, purple, tubular, pinkish to lilac in colour and form a terminal hemispherical inflorescence; flowering is from mid to late summer.
+The flowers of the watermint are tiny, densely crowded, purple (pinkish to lilac), tubular and form a terminal hemispherical inflorescence; flowering is from mid to late summer.
 Water mint is visited by many types of insects, and can be characterized by a generalized pollination syndrome, but can also spread by underground rhizomes.
 All parts of the plant have a distinctly minty smell.
 Unbranched, hairless plants, with narrower leaves and paler flowers, native to areas of Sweden and Finland near the Baltic Sea, have been called Mentha aquatica var. litoralis.

 Mentha aquatica is a polyploid, with 2n = 8x = 96 chromosomes.